bodywork-ml/bodywork-docs/docs/index.md

 ## Who is this for?

-Bodywork is aimed at teams who want a simple solution for running ML pipelines and deploying models to Kubernetes.
-It is a lightweight alternative to [Kubeflow](https://www.kubeflow.org), or to building your own platform based around a workflow orchestration tool like [Apache Airflow](https://airflow.apache.org), [Argo Workflows](https://argoproj.github.io/workflows/) or [Dagster](https://www.dagster.io).
+Bodywork is aimed at teams who want a solution for running ML pipelines and deploying models to Kubernetes.
+It is a lightweight and simpler alternative to [Kubeflow](https://www.kubeflow.org), or to building your own platform based around a workflow orchestration tool like [Apache Airflow](https://airflow.apache.org), [Argo Workflows](https://argoproj.github.io/workflows/) or [Dagster](https://www.dagster.io).

 ## Pipeline = Jobs + Services